ComputationalCryoEM/ASPIRE-Python/class2020/README.md

 [Pycharm from Jet Brains](https://www.jetbrains.com/pycharm/) is a very good IDE for developing, debugging, profiling and optimizing Python code.
 The professional version is also available for academic users with free license fee in addition to the community version.
 It is highly recommended to install it if significant Python code development is necessary.
+For simple project you are welcome to select any text editor to write your python scripts.